Nadi City Guide

 Weather and climate

-Nadi enjoys a classic tropical marine climate, offering visitors warm temperatures and golden sunshine regardless of the month.
-Situated on the western side of Viti Levu, the city typically experiences drier and sunnier conditions than its eastern counterparts, making it an ideal year-round destination.
+Nadi enjoys a classic tropical marine climate, characterized by warmth and sunshine throughout much of the year.
+Positioned on the western side of Viti Levu, the city often benefits from a rain shadow effect, making it generally drier and sunnier than the capital, Suva.

 Safety considerations